On 23rd June 2016, Scotland voted overwhelmingly (62% to 38%) to remain in the European Union.

 A Legendary Warning

-According to legend, Stirling was saved from attack by Viking invaders by a howling wolf.
+According to legend, Stirling was saved from a Viking attack by a howling wolf.

-Today, it serves to remind us of our political battles ahead.
+Today, it serves to remind us of our political battles.

 We are excited to be hosting the Stirling screening of the crowd-funded documentary “London Calling: BBC bias during the 2014 Scottish independence referendum" by the film-maker Alan Knight, based on the book by GP Ponsonby.
 We are also pleased to welcome Alan as our guest speaker with whom we will engage in a discussion after the film.